mkdocs/mkdocs/docs/dev-guide/translations.md

 the instructions for [forking and cloning the MkDocs repository](/about/contributing/#installing-for-development).

-To test the translations you also need to [install Mkdocs for development](/about/contributing/#installing-for-development) from your fork.
+To test the translations you also need to [install MkDocs for development](/about/contributing/#installing-for-development) from your fork.

 ### Initializing the localization catalogs